 Tortuguero is one of 28 national parks in Costa Rica, and the country's third-most visited.
 This is impressive, considering it's comprised primarily of a network of alluvial marshlands on the northern Caribbean Coast, making it accessible only by plane or boat.
-Its remoteness hasn't stopped travelers and tourists from flocking to Tortuguero annually to catch a glimpse of its unique aquatic eco-system and abundant wildlife, namely the sea turtles that nest here.
+Its remoteness hasn't stopped travelers and tourists from flocking to Tortuguero annually to catch a glimpse of its unique aquatic ecosystem and abundant wildlife, namely the sea turtles that nest here.
+Tortuguero offers one of the best turtle nesting and hatching experiences in Costa Rica.

 Turtle Spotting in the National Park